Dampier, Western Australia: Attractions

 At the entrance to the town is a statue of "Red Dog", a red kelpie/cattledog well known for roaming the area in the 1970s and hitching rides to nearby towns.
 The statue reads "Erected by the many friends made during his travels".
 Other attractions include the fishing not far off the coast, the most commonly targeted species being barramundi (Lates calcarifer).

 Port

 The port of Dampier was opened in 1966, when the first iron ore from the Mount Tom Price mine was transported via the Hamersley & Robe River railway to Parker Point and loaded on ships.
 The port at East Intercourse Island opened in 1972.

 The port has an annual loading capacity of 140 million tonnes of iron ore.
 Rio Tinto's other iron ore port, Cape Lambert, can handle 80 million tonnes per year.
 It takes from 24 to 36 hours to load a ship at port.
-With the neighboring ports of Port Hedland and Port Walcott, Dampier is one of three major iron ore exporting ports in the Pilbara region The closest airport to the port is Karratha, located less than 20 kilometers away.
+With the neighbouring ports of Port Hedland and Port Walcott, Dampier is one of three major iron ore exporting ports in the Pilbara region The closest airport to the port is Karratha, located less than 20 kilometres away.